Medium modifications to jet angularities using SCET with Glauber gluons: Introduction

 \section{Introduction}

-Jets are complex objects that span over a wide range of length scales.
-Due to their sensitivity to varied length and energy scales, they are useful in probing the properties of the quark-gluon plasma (QGP) formed in high-energy nuclear collision experiments.
+Jets are complex objects that exhibit dynamics across multiple length and energy scales.
+Due to their sensitivity to various scales, they are useful in probing the properties of the quark-gluon plasma (QGP) created in high-energy nuclear collision experiments.
 Over the past decade, experiments at the Large Hadron Collider (LHC) have provided measurements of a diverse set of observables characterizing jets in heavy-ion (AA, particularly PbPb) collisions~\cite{Connors:2017ptx}.
-By comparing the cross-section in PbPb collisions, scaled by the inverse number of binary collisions, to that in proton-proton (pp) collisions, it is possible to quantify the energy loss experienced by partons as they traverse the QGP medium~\cite{ATLAS:2012tjt,ATLAS:2014ipv,ATLAS:2018gwx,ALICE:2015mjv,ALICE:2019qyj,CMS:2016uxf}.
-This energy loss causes a suppression in the yields of jets in AA collisions, a phenomenon commonly known as jet quenching~\cite{Baier:2000mf,Wiedemann:2009sh,Majumder:2010qh,Singh:2022dcr}.
-Since the propagation of partons in AA is related to the properties of the medium --- for example its temperature, its size, whether it is strongly or weakly coupled --- this suppression is a probe of the medium.
+By comparing the production cross-section in PbPb collisions, scaled by the inverse number of binary collisions, to that in proton-proton (pp) collisions, it is possible to quantify the energy loss experienced by the energetic partons as they traverse the QGP medium~\cite{ATLAS:2012tjt,ATLAS:2014ipv,ATLAS:2018gwx,ALICE:2015mjv,ALICE:2019qyj,CMS:2016uxf}.
+The interactions between an energetic parton and the medium depend on the medium scales such as its temperature, size as well as other scales that appear through their interactions, such as jet quenching parameter ($\hat{q}$) or a critical angle characterizing color coherence dynamics~\cite{Baier:2000mf,Wiedemann:2009sh,Majumder:2010qh,Singh:2022dcr,Casalderrey-Solana:2012evi}.
+Therefore, the quenching of jets in heavy-ion collisions (HICs) is a potential probe of the emergent phenomena in many-body quantum chromodynamics (QCD) interactions in the medium.